RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 rladmin cluster certificate set cm certificate_file cluster.pem key_file key.pem
    ```

-## How to update SSL/TLS certificates
+## How to update SSL/TLS certificates in earlier version of RS

 {{% warning %}}The new certificate replaces the equivalent certificate on all nodes in the cluster.
 Existing certificates are overwritten.{{% /warning %}}